luau-lang/luau/docs/_posts/2021-11-29-luau-recap-november-2021.md

 When checking union types, we now try possibilities whose synthetic names match.
 This will speed up type checking unions in cases where synthetic names are populated.

 We have also enabled an optimization that shares state in a hot path on the type checker.
-This will improve type checking performance, and also prevent some
+This will improve type checking performance.

 The Luau VM now attempts to cache the length of tables' array portion.
 This change showed a small performance improvement in benchmarks, and should speed up `#` expressions.